bazscsa/concrete-devcenter/source/docs/provprofile-cert-export.html.md

 # How to export your Certificate and Provisioning Profile

 The Provisioning Profile and Build Certificate are crucial part of the development process.
-The Provisioning Profile contains application related data, the list of devices that can run the given application, the DeveloperCertificates and many more.
+The Provisioning Profile contains application related data, the list of devices that can run the given application, the connected Certificates and many more.
 The type can be development and distribution.
 The Build Certificate contains information about the developer and makes it possible to sign the application.
 Both of these files are needed to build your application, test them on devices or upload them to the AppStore.
 Bitrise also uses the Build Certificate and Provisioning Profile you upload so you can install the application on your devices.

 ## Provisioning Profile